 Tonight we have seafood tomato soup for dinner, shrimp and crab with chopped peppers, stir ingredients in the soup and let it simmer for an hour.
 Goes well with bread loaf croutons.
 Coat slices of bread with seasoned olive oil, we like salt, garlic powder, onion powder and paprika.
 Put the slices directly on the rack in the toaster oven at no more than two hundred forty degrees.
 In an hour or less they’ll harden like croutons, good for dipping.

 Friday arrives, Zoe C and I have a Krav session in the morning, light lunch.
 She decided on a devil’s food cake with white frosting, plus four turnovers.
 I have flank marinating in the refrigerator.
-Zoe C wants the corn on the cob I made a while back.
+Instead of creamed corn, Zoe C wants the corn on the cob I made a while back.
 I’ll bake the potatoes and turn them into mashed right before we eat.

 Zoe C collects Elle, it’s a twenty five mile drive and takes forty minutes each way on a good day.

 She smiles, “Better than, Zoe C came in the NSX, I was feeling all that as I climbed in.”